SystemDot/SystemDot/README.md

 ## License

-SystemDot projects are generally licensed under the permissive licenses such as MIT.
-See the individual project repos for how they are licenced.
+SystemDot projects are generally licensed under permissive licenses such as MIT.
+See the individual project repos for the relevant licence.